 2. Get a Credit Checkup

 You go to the doctor, right?
 You step on the scale, yes?
 Well, then just apply that logic to your credit score.
 You can receive a free copy of your credit report at annualcreditreport.com and creditkarma.com also offers a free and easy way to check your score.
+Another great resource is WalletHub, which offers free credit scores and full credit reports that are updated on a daily basis.
 For better or worse, a credit score can have a tremendous impact on your life, including employment opportunities, interest rates and housing.
 Get a handle on your score and visit our site for some tips on improving your score.

 3. Set Your Long-Term Goals